filiposinski/geocode-archiCAD/README.md

 ### 0.1 pre-alpha version

 This very early pre-alpha version already allows you convert the file.
 To do it, add the file by click "choose the file".
 Then, wait till the text will appear in the textarea.
 After that, click "save" button and your converted file will be downloaded to your "downloads" folder.
+For now, this version of the app do not have any sophisticated GUI.

 #### ISSUES TO FIX
 - For now, the downloaded file have *.txt extension, but you can change it very easly.